NFL Rumors: Dallas Cowboys Could Target Urban Meyer After Jason Garrett’s Expected Ouster

 Slater added that University of Oklahoma head coach Lincoln Riley is also a strong candidate, as is Clemson offensive coordinator Tony Elliott.

-While Jones had said before the Cowboys’ Thanksgiving day loss to the Buffalo Bills that Garrett’s job was not in any immediate danger, the tide may have turned after this week’s loss to the Chicago Bears.
+While Jones said before the Cowboys’ Thanksgiving Day loss to the Buffalo Bills that Garrett’s job was not in any immediate danger, the tide may have turned after this week’s loss to the Chicago Bears.
 As Kalyn Kahler of Sports Illustrated noted, Jones was asked whether he thought the criticism of Garrett may have hurt the team, and his input seems to have little, if any, effect on the team this year.

 “The same way that my praise of them is contributing.
 You may have noticed I have been praising them too,” he shared.
-‘So much for words.
+“So much for words.
 Seriously, so much for words.”

-But some players have expressed their public support of Garrett.
+However, some players have expressed their public support of Garrett.
 Safety Xavier Woods said after Thursday’s loss to the Bears that the Cowboys coach still has the support of the locker room.

 “We believe in [Garrett],” Woods said.
 “I’d never turn my back on him.
 He gave me an opportunity.
 It’s on us, to go out there and win ball games.”